THANK YOU FOR SUBSCRIBING

 At risk is the cost of this endeavor and the inability to accurately measure intangible results and KPIs.
 At stake is consumer passion and driving the connection between consumer and product in a way that people can feel comfortable in and relate to easily.

-This is exactly why retail needs to change today in order to survive tomorrow.
+This is exactly why retail sector needs to change today in order to survive tomorrow.
 What has worked in the past will no longer work for the consumer of the future.